ProjectPhysX/OpenCL-Wrapper/README.md

      - enable basic FP16 support on Nvidia Pascal and newer GPUs with driver 520 or newer
      - enable >4GB single buffer VRAM allocations on Intel Arc GPUs
      - fix for wrong VRAM capacity reporting on Intel Arc GPUs
+     - fix for wrong device name reporting on AMD GPUs
      - fix for maximum buffer allocation size limit for AMD GPUs
      - fix for maximum buffer allocation size limit in Intel CPU Runtime for OpenCL
      - fix for terrible `fma` performance on ARM GPUs